What is DUI Court?

 Medications and Participant Health:

 We want all of our patients to take care of their health.
 Due to the nature of this program, it is very important that participants should be honest when seeking medical attention.
 Some medications and treatments are inappropriate for a person in recovery.
 You must tell your doctors that you are in a recovery program.
 Participants are required to have a Medical Advisory Form signed by a physician whenever they seek medical attention.
 In addition to medications that are prohibited in the program, there are also medications or supplements that should be avoided while in the program due to the possibility of false positive tests.
 It is very important that you keep the team updated on your health concerns and medications you are taking.
 Participants should report all health concerns, medication and supplement use at their initial intake appointments.
-If there are any changes in their health or medication while in the program, participants should report the changes ASAP to either the court or to our office.
-Refer to Court Guide to Medications in your DUI Court Handbook for a list of approved medications.
-Questions regarding over the counter medications or supplements should be directed to our office or the court office PRIOR to use.
+If there are any changes in their health or medication while in the program, participants should report the changes ASAP to the court office.
+Participants must have approval to take new medications PRIOR to use.
+If you have a medical emergency after hours, you may contact the counselor on call by following the instructions for an emergency on our office voice mail.
+The counselor will give you instructions on how to proceed.
+If a participant wishes to take over the counter medication, they should refer to Court Guide to Medications in the DUI Court Handbook for a list of approved medications.
+Questions regarding over the counter medications or supplements should be directed to the court office PRIOR to use.

 Use of narcotics, benzodiazepines or stimulants is prohibited without prior approval of the court team.